-Go to the Settings on your phone and find Applications (or Apps depending on software version).
+- Go to Settings on your phone and tap on Applications (or Apps, depending on the software version).

 The App Limit and Camera Restrictions Solution

-Go to the Settings and find General or Screen Time, depending on your device.
+- Go to Settings and tap on General or Screen Time, depending on your device.

-Next, you’ll have to Disable App Limit (toggle the button) and Delete App Limit for both of these.
+- Next, you’ll have to Disable App Limit (toggle the button) and Delete App Limit.